samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ![.git directory](/assets/images/writeups/LinkVortex-HTB/3.png)

-While Googling for sometime to see how I could make use of `.git` directory to find interesting information.
+While Googling for some time to see how I could make use of `.git` directory to find interesting information.
 I came across a tool called `git-dumper`.

 [__`git-dumper`__](https://github.com/arthaud/git-dumper) - A tool to dump a git repository from a website.